OrbiGoal/OrbiGoal/README.md

 ### Interface/Activity Diagram
 <img width="1500" alt="image" src="https://github.com/user-attachments/assets/a83b8751-2132-4d58-86fc-3da6e1a49cac">

+An alternative implementation of profile and notifications would be to implement all within the same drawer as teams, players and predictions.
+However, that would cause the drawer to look cluttered and is against our principle of keeping the application user friendly.
+An alternative implementation of the landing page would be to remove the log in prompt and allow users to log in only in the profile tab.
+However, without logging in, favourited teams and players would not be kept track.
+Users may find it frustrating to realise they cannot favourite teams and players, and see their followed leagues in the home page.
+Therefore, we thought it would be more user friendly to prompt the users to log in as soon as they open up the application.

 <img width="1500" alt="image" src="https://github.com/user-attachments/assets/a0cd0290-1475-4134-81d7-6e247156ed88">
 <img width="1500" alt="image" src="https://github.com/user-attachments/assets/9d12cb9e-97a6-4a37-84f1-df33f68f0e49">

+While the search bar should function just as well independently, adding a filter option would smoothen the process and declutter the teams that pop up in the search in case the team that the user is looking for is far below in the search.

 <img width="1500" alt="image" src="https://github.com/user-attachments/assets/e8090e40-768f-4f39-b281-da3d90e1c38d">

+An alternative explored previously was to predict the match score on the teams' next encounter regardless of home and away.
+However, in real life scenarios, teams tend to do better in their home stadium.
+Therefore, the model is split between home and away, making use of home and away data separately to make fairer predictions.
+Another alternative explored was to build the predictive model on the spot, after users have selected two teams.
+However, training the model takes up significant time.
+If the user wants to make multiple predictions across multiple teams, doing so would significantly impact the user's experience.

 ### Design Principles

-Modularity: The app was developed with a modular design approach, breaking down the application into smaller, manageable, and independent modules.
-This makes it easier to manage, test, and maintain the codebase.
-Each feature, such as user authentication, search functionality, and match predictions, was developed as separate modules.

-Encapsulation: By encapsulating data and functionality within modules, we ensured that each module's internal workings were hidden from the rest of the application.
+Encapsulation: By encapsulating data and certain functionality within modules, we ensured that each module's internal workings were hidden from the rest of the application.
 This promotes separation of concerns and reduces the risk of unintended interactions between different parts of the application.

-Abstraction: Abstraction was used to simplify complex systems by providing a clear interface and hiding the implementation details.
-For example, we used high-level APIs to interact with the Firebase database, making the data retrieval and manipulation processes simpler and more understandable.

 Scalability and Performance Optimization: We designed the app with scalability in mind, ensuring that it can handle a growing number of users and data.
 Performance optimization techniques, such as efficient data fetching and caching, were implemented to provide a smooth user experience.